maxkulish/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 ## When To Alignment Structs

-✅ **ALWAYS** dlignment structs!
+✅ **ALWAYS** alignment structs!
 It's free to implement.
 No changes except rearrangement are needed!

 Guidelines for **struct alignment**: